aditya0w0/goofy/README.md

 - Code quality: Questionable at best
 - Best practices: AI tried, humans should verify
-- Security: Please audit before production
+- Security: Please audit before production (especially for government data!)
 - Performance: Theoretical until proven otherwise
 - Maintainability: Good luck future developers

+🏛️ **AUDIT HEADACHE WARNING**:

+- Firebase for government data = compliance nightmare
+- Performance scores that'll make auditors cry
+- AI-generated code in sensitive systems = career suicide
+- 5.2s loading times = security vulnerabilities waiting to happen
+- Your IT department will need therapy after reviewing this

+🔥 **Firebase Reality Check**:

+- ✅ Early phase prototyping: Sure, why not
+- ❌ Production government use: Compliance nightmare
+- ⚠️ Data residency: Google controls where your data lives
+- 🤷‍♂️ FedRAMP compliance: Good luck with that paperwork
+- 💸 Audit costs: More expensive than rewriting from scratch

 **TL;DR**: AI wrote this.
 Humans beware.
-Your server bills may thank you for not using this in production.
+Your server bills AND security audits may thank you for not using this in production.
+Government agencies should run away screaming.